websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 ## Configuring SEO Settings

 Search engine optimization (SEO) refers to the methods used to improve your Page's ranking in a search engine results page (SERP).
-With Liferay DXP, you can create Display Page templates that dynamically configure your displayed content for SEO.
+With Liferay DXP, you can create Display Page templates that dynamically configure your displayed content for optimal SEO.

 ### HTML Title